youwen5/web/routes/+the-web-is-insane.typ

 #smallcaps[html] that could've just been served directly.

-I have no qualms with libraries making Material design components available easily or people emulating the look of Vercel.
+I have no qualms with libraries making Material design components available easily or people emulating the minimalist Vercel look.
 But the net effect has to make _passable_ design available to everyone, creating a homogeneous web where every site has the same few motifs and styles.
 Rather than people seeing designs they like and thoughtfully copying the elements they enjoy, many sites just end up looking like cheap knockoffs.

 == so what?